 And you have to.

-You couldn't possibly have a nation where people were not, at least the children were not brainwashed to somewhat uncritically take the side of their own team in every situation.
+You couldn't possibly have a nation where people were not, at least the children, were not brainwashed to somewhat uncritically take the side of their own team in every situation.

 So can you do that in Gaza?

-I'm gonna say no.
+I'm going to say no.

-I'm gonna say that wouldn't be possible.
+I'm going to say that wouldn't be possible.

 Because if you looked at Germany and Japan after World War II, they were not operating on any religious principle, were they?